 The NRA and the Gallery Rifle community would like to thank all our advertisers for their generous sponsorship and support.
 Without their combined assistance, we would not be able to produce such a useful book.

-Their adverts can be found within the pages of this half of the Gallery Rifle and Pistol rule book and the 2016 Phoenix book.
+Their adverts can be found within the pages of this publication.

 Please don't hesitate to mention the Handbook when you make contact with any of our sponsors.
 Their interest in our sport and discipline is much appreciated.